CharlieSIGMA/LADX-Disassembly-batteryless/README.md

 # Links Awakening DX Disassembly

-I have made batteryless patches for the LADX decompilation This was a vibe-coded project using Codex.
+I have made batteryless patches for the LADX decompilation.
+This was a vibe-coded project using Codex.
 This is a fork of [LADX-Disassembly](https://github.com/zladx/LADX-Disassembly).
 Also, credits to BennVenn as this was built with learnings from his YouTube video on this subject.

 It builds the following ROMs: